Supporting Wellbeing in Spiritual Leaders

 I work with pastors and other faith leaders who want a safe, confidential space for their own inner work.

 Spiritual leadership carries unique psychological and emotional burdens.
-This space is designed to support leaders in navigating their unique human journeys, including the inherently difficult challenges that leadership can bring.
+I support leaders in navigating their unique human journeys, including the inherently difficult challenges that spiritual/church leadership can bring.

-Together, we work with whatever you want to work with.
-That could include grief, burnout, spiritual questions, identity shifts.
+Together, we work with whatever you’d like to work with.
+Common themes include burnout, grief, spiritual questions, emotional difficulties, relational challenges, identity shifts.
 All of you is welcome.

 I’m not affiliated with any religious denomination, but I come from a deeply religious background and understand the structures, joys, and challenges of church life.
-I’ve chosen to offer an intentionally neutral space because I believe that this kind of neutrality, combined with skillful relational presence, best supports individual wellbeing, healing, growth, and transformation.
+I’ve chosen to offer an intentionally neutral space because neutrality provides safety and space — necessary components for healing, growth, and the possibility of inner resolution or new perspectives.
+Whatever you bring to our work together, you will be met with genuineness, curiosity, and care.

-I use the term integrative coaching to describe this kind of interpersonal support.
-I view it as personal development work — a relational space that supports you in staying present with yourself and your inner world.
-For leaders, as for anyone working in relational contexts, personal development and professional development are deeply interconnected.
-Because we are whole people, and no part of our lives exists in isolation, this kind of inner work often supports growth in other areas as well — particularly in relationships and spiritual life.
+I use the term integrative coaching for this kind of interpersonal support and view it as personal development work.
+For spiritual leaders, as for anyone working in relational contexts, personal development and professional development are deeply interconnected.
+Thus, this kind of inner work often leads to growth in many areas of life — emotional health, quality of relationships, spiritual development.

 This type of one-to-one support may be a good fit if you: